SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/create.md

 The section at the bottom contains the following options:

-* ![icon][img2] – Click here to show or hide the toolbar in the message editor
+* ![icon][img1] – Click here to show or hide the toolbar in the message editor
-* ![icon][img3] – Click here to show the attachments options.
+* ![icon][img2] – Click here to show the attachments options.
 Here you can add relevant documents as attachments to the request.
   * Click **Upload files (or drag here)** to browse to and add a file from a disk or server.
   * Drag and drop a file from Windows Explorer to the attachments field.
   * Click **Choose a CRM document** to select a document in SuperOffice CRM.
-* **Insert**: Click the list button ![icon][img4], and select what to insert in the message.
+* **Insert**: Click the list button ![icon][img3], and select what to insert in the message.
 You can add a reply template, an FAQ entry, a previous message, or an attachment.
 Optional: You can also [add reply templates in other languages][7].
 Select a language in the language list.
 If available, the text will be inserted in the selected language.
 Otherwise the default language will be used.
 * **Internal/External**: Here you can select **External** if the contact is to have access to the message via SuperOffice Customer Centre, or **Internal** if the contact is not to have access to the message.
 * **Time spent**: Here you can record how much time was spent dealing with the message.
 The clock starts automatically when you create the request.
-You can stop the clock by clicking the stop button ![icon][img5], and also re-start the clock by clicking the start button ![icon][img6].
-Click ![icon][img7] (**Select time span**) button to register time spent.
+You can stop the clock by clicking the stop button ![icon][img4], and also re-start the clock by clicking the start button ![icon][img5].
+Click ![icon][img6] (**Select time span**) button to register time spent.

 > [!NOTE]
 > The default request signature will be added to the message.
 You can edit the signature directly or

-## <a id="invoice" />Invoice information
+## <a id="details" />Details

-> [!NOTE]
-> The invoice feature is only available if you have registered [invoice types][8] and have the required feature toggle.

-Here you can add invoice lines as internal information for the request.

-1. In the list box at the top left, select the type of invoice.
-The price is updated in accordance with the invoice you select.
-1. In the **Description** field, enter a more detailed description of what the invoice line relates to.
-1. In the next fields, enter the unit price, quantity, any discount (percent or amount) and the date.
-1. Click ![icon][img1] to add the invoice line.

-## Extra fields

-This tab contains any extra fields defined for requests.
-These will vary from company to company.
+The **Details** tab contains further details on the request.
+Here you will find information like when the request was created, when it was last changed, closed or replied to, and when it was read by the owner or contact.
+This information is updated automatically during the lifespan of the request, but there are some fields that can be edited when the request is created:

+* **Relation**: Here you can choose to link the request to another request, if the new request is related to another existing one.
+* **Access level**: This is another way to set the access level for the request.
+This can also be done on the **Properties panel**.
+If you change the access level here, it will change automatically on the **Properties panel** as well.
+* **Sale**: Here you can link the request to an existing sale by searching for the sale you want or selecting it from the list.
+* **Project**: Here you can link the request to an existing project by searching for the project you want or selecting it from the list.

 ## Autosave

 Whenever you are working on a request and suddenly receive a more urgent request, you’ll have to leave the request you are working on to solve the prioritised request.

-The autosave function will automatically save your changes until you click **Save** to send or cancel the changes to your request.
+The autosave function will automatically save your changes until you click **Send** or cancel the changes to your request.

 Autosaved information is placed in the local storage of your browser, so your data will even survive a browser crash, reboot, logout and login.